 Short-Term Independent Study

 The Los Alamitos Unified School District understands that occasional circumstances may arise where students are unable to attend school.
-While we emphasize the importance of regular school attendance and encourage families to schedule vacations and other non-essential absences during times when school is not in session, we do offer short-term independent study as an option for a minimum of three consecutive days of absences and up to a cumulative total of 15 school days per year.
+While we emphasize the importance of regular school attendance and encourage families to schedule vacations and other non-essential absences during times when school is not in session, we do offer short-term independent study as an option for a minimum of three consecutive days of absences and up to a cumulative total of 15 school days per academic year.

 Important Information About Short-Term Independent Study